nixonpj/wedding-site/content/itinerary.md

 **Date:** February 27, 2026
 **Location:** Mantapa Pavillion
 **Duration:** Approximately 4 hours
-**Dress Code:** Traditional Indian formal attire.
-For women: sarees, lehengas, or salwar kameez.
-For men: kurta pajama, sherwani, or traditional dhoti.
+**Dress Code:** Traditional Indian outfits.
+Lehengas for women and traditional formal wear for men (kurta pajama, sherwani, or traditional dhoti).
 **Description:** The finaland main wedding ceremony under the beautifully decorated mandap.
 This elaborate ritual can last late into the night.
 {{< /section-with-image >}}